gaker/rapidgeo/rapidgeo-py/docs/index.rst

 Fast geographic and planar distance calculations for Python.

 rapidgeo is a Python library built with Rust that provides high-performance geographic and planar distance calculations.
-It supports various distance algorithms including Haversine, Vincenty, and Euclidean distance calculations, along with polyline encoding/decoding and Douglas-Peucker simplification.
+It supports various distance algorithms including Haversine, Vincenty, and Euclidean distance calculations, along with polyline encoding/decoding, Douglas-Peucker simplification, and curve similarity measures.

 Installation
 ------------